alethic/Alethic.SqlServer.Deployment/README.md

 ```

 ## Tool
 A .NET Core Global Tool is available as `Cogito.SqlServer.Deployment.Tool`.
-This tool supports a `deploy` command, accepting the manifest path as an argument; along with additional `/p` arguments to specify parameters.
+This tool supports a `deploy` command, accepting the manifest path as an argument; along with additional `-a` arguments to specify arguments.

 ```
-dotnet sqldeploy Environment.xml -p:Foo=Bar
+dotnet sqldeploy Environment.xml -a Foo=Bar
 ```

 ## Unit Testing